City Projects

 Wald Park

-Wald Park has undergone extensive renovations and is well on the way to becoming a state-of-the-art park, built to replace an aging complex located on Highway 31 South.
-The majority of Wald Park renovations are complete, including an Aquatic Complex with leisure and competition pools; a baseball complex with three grass baseball fields, adjacent batting cages and field house; a dedicated Miracle League Field; two inclusive playgrounds; and a multi-purpose Grand Lawn.
-A ribbon cutting celebrating the grand opening of the Grand Lawn was held June 24, 2021.
+Wald Park has undergone extensive renovations on its path to becoming a state-of-the-art park, built to replace an aging complex located on Highway 31 South.
+Wald Park was renovated in three phases, the last of which was completed in December 2023.
+Renovations include an Aquatic Complex with leisure and competition pools; a baseball complex with three turfed baseball fields, adjacent batting cages and field house; a dedicated Miracle League Field; two inclusive playgrounds; a multi-purpose Grand Lawn; six tennis courts; six pickleball courts; a dog park; and walking trails.

 A major component of the Wald Park renovation is the new Miracle League Field.
 The natural grass fields typically available in conventional leagues are the primary barrier that prevent children with mental and physical disabilities from enjoying America’s favorite pastime.
 The Miracle League Field provides a dedicated space to play and practice on a custom-designed, rubberized turf field that accommodates wheelchairs and other assertive devices while helping to prevent injuries.
 More than 200 athletes, parents, community members and special guests attended the grand opening event on November 15, 2020 to celebrate this wonderful amenity to our community.
 The inaugural season opened on April 11, 2021 and concluded on May 23, 2021 with an awards ceremony.